RekhaVallu/PrintQ/README.md

 # PrintQ Setup Guide

-PrintFlow is a full-stack Smart Campus Printing application.
+PrintQ is a full-stack Smart Campus Printing application.
 This repository contains both the Node.js/Express backend and the React Native/Expo frontend.

 Follow the instructions below to get the project running locally after cloning or forking.